Esauidk/GameSmithEngine/Notebook.md

 Now that I'm thinking, yes, this is an Asset Management Problem.
 Anyways, I'm happy the current progress of the engine

-# 7/2/2022
+# 7/2/2023
 Been working on making the engine Render agnostics, so I'm adding in interfaces to represent basic compoenents of a modern Renderer.
 I'm trying to be careful though, it seems like OpenGL and DX12 have very unique implementations, but I think I can find the similarities between components.

 Completed: Vertex Buffer, Index Buffer, Shaders, and PipelineStateObject.
 Currently working on root signature.
-Honestly trying to piece together the similairites is helping me better understand DX12 components more than I thought
+Honestly trying to piece together the similairites is helping me better understand DX12 components more than I thought.

+# 7/71/2023
+With the RenderAgnostic architecture implemented, I can now move on to Job Submission creation!
+Currently DirectXRenderer has a Job Submission function, but I would like a RenderAgnostic version.
+On top of that, I need to figure out how to handle binding in a RenderAgnostic fashion.
+DirectX12 needs to pass a commandList that has the Viewport, Rect, and RenderTarget already set, which is dependent on an instance of Renderer.
+I'm not sure if I want to support ulimited instances of Renderers, so I might create a Renderer Manager that will keep references to all Renderers and be able to do static functions for DrawSubmissions too